-The Division of Human Nutrition at Stellenbosch University will once again be hosting its annual Continuing Nutrition Education (CNE) Programme for Dietitians and Nutritionists in 2015.
-This programme has become a highly successful annual event with almost 500 participants attending in 2014.
+NICUS in conjunction with ConsultUS (Pty) Ltd will once again be hosting its annual Continuing Nutrition Education (CNE) Programme for Dietitians and Nutritionists in 2021.

-Dietitians and Nutritionists can register for Options A, B or C individually, or the combination of A and C or B and C can be selected.
-Depending on the option selected, a total of up to 31 CPD points, including 5 ethic points, can be earned.
+Dietitians and Nutritionists can register for Options C-1 or C-2.
+Depending on the option selected, a minimum of 18 or a maximum of 30 CPD points, including 3 or 6 units for ethics, can be earned.

 Some documents (extension .pdf) on the CNE Update platform require the use of Adobe Acrobat Reader.
 If you do not have it installed, you will need to download and install their free PDF viewer.
 Note that the reason for using the PDF format is that it results in smaller files and therefore faster downloads.

 We trust that you will enjoy our revised CNE Update 2021 format and that you will support us again in 2022 for the usual residential option.

 Prof Renee Blaauw